bunburya/rss-digest/docs/source/tutorial.rst

    profile-specific files will override the global configuration.

 #.
 A directory named ``templates``, which contains the templates used by rss-digest to generate output (see below).

+rss-digest also stores state (eg, information about previously fetched feeds) in an appropriate directory, again determined by ``appdirs``.
+For example, on a Linux system this may be ``$HOME/.local/share/rss-digest/``.

 Adding and configuring a profile
 --------------------------------